MaterializeInc/materialize/doc/developer/design/20230512_mir_cost_model.md

 An alternative implementation approach would be to build a completely empirical cost model.
 That is, rather than writing a symbolic cost model *a priori*, we could curate a corpus of candidate queries, observe their performance on a variety of inputs, and then try to fit a cost model based on those results.
 Such an empirical cost model will almost surely be overfit and not particularly robust; it would also be hard to maintain.

+Should the multi-dimensional cost model be separate analyses (each running in a linear pass over the plan) or as a single analysis (running one pass)?
+The shared dependency on source cardinality information suggests that a multi-pass approach will be logistically easier.
+We can try to combine passes later, though the overall time spent _calculating_ cost should be quite low.

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

 Which loads should we test on?
 No cost model is perfect, but more testing with better/more realistic loads will give us some confidence that our model will help us make good decisions.

 Should the cost model work on `MirRelationExpression` or `LirRelationExpression`?
 Join planning happens at the MIR level, and join planning is a natural first client of the cost model.

-Should the multi-dimensional cost model be separate analyses (each running in a linear pass over the plan) or as a single analysis (running one pass)?
+Even so, join planning is late enough that we could have the cost model work on LIR and plan joins by lowering the joined relations to LIR, considering their cost, and then throwing away that lowering.
+It's more expensive, but working on LIR means the cost model never has to guess how the query will lower.

 How should multi-dimensional costs be rendered in `EXPLAIN WITH(cost)`?